Pork with prunes is a classic combination; I use pork tenderloin medallions and pair them with a delicious and easy brandy cream sauce.

 What is double cream?

-This is a question often asked by my US based readers, double cream is heavy cream in the US.
-Although here in the UK cream contains almost 20% more fat than its US counterpart.
+This is a question often asked by my US-based readers.
+Double cream is heavy cream in the US.
+However, here in the UK, cream contains almost 20% more fat than its US counterpart.

 Can this be made in advance?

-Not really, this recipe is the very epitome of a dish that need to be eaten immediately because it will not save well or reheat.
+Not really, this recipe is the very epitome of a dish that needs to be eaten immediately because it will not save well or reheat.

 Serving Suggestions